ihr-it-projekt/DayZModsInfo/Carry/Readme.md

 ## Features

 - you can carry dead players
-- if a dead body de-spawn by DayZ Lifetime, the player who carry will get the items when he drops the dead body
+- if a dead body despawns by DayZ Lifetime, the player who is carrying it will get the items when they drop the dead body
 - Body bags can be placed into vehicle
 - Body bag can show who is in that bag and when it was packed
-- All gears of players will be saved in the body bag, if dead body de-spawn by DayZ Lifetime
+- All gear of players will be saved in the body bag, if a dead body despawns by DayZ Lifetime
 - zero config